emmo-repo/EMMO/doc/emmodoc/introduction.md

   is the inverse of `hasChild`.

 * _functional_; means that a property links every individual in its domain to at most one other individual.
+Ex. `hasBiologicalFather`.

 * _inverse functional_; means that the inverse of a property is functional.
+Ex. `isBiologicalFatherOf`.

 * _transitive_; a property is transitive if it connects A to B and B to C, implies that it connects A to C. Ex. `hasAncestor`.